heykathl/Portfolio/February Cohort/Week4.md

 ### This has been achieved through:

-1. Creation of the [Bookmark Manager](https://github.com/heykathl/bookmark_manager) web application: Demonstrated get/post requests, HTML and CSS, debugging web applications, an understanding of the MVC pattern, use of SQL and databases, completed as part of pair programming.
+1. Creation of the [Bookmark Manager](https://github.com/heykathl/bookmark-manager.git) web application: Demonstrated get/post requests, HTML and CSS, debugging web applications and databases, an understanding of the MVC pattern, use of SQL and databases, completed as part of pair programming.
 2. Completed a Code Review: Reviewing another person's code and test files ([Rock Paper Scissors Challenge](https://github.com/makersacademy/rps-challenge/pull/2075).
 Provided feedback including comments through GitHub.
-3. Attended the Database modelling workshop: Modelled out databases and its different types of relationships.
+3. Attended the Database modelling workshop: Modelled out databases and its different types of relationships seen [here](https://github.com/heykathl/Portfolio/blob/cf4c26d8ede07e62812f169472a6ae3fc3ca5021/Notes/Database_modelling.md).
-4. Creation of a [Chitter](https://github.com/heykathl/ ) web application as part of the weekend challenge: Demonstrated get/post requests, HTML and CSS, debugging web applications, an understanding of the MVC pattern, and use of SQL and databases.
+4. Attempt at the [Chitter](https://github.com/heykathl/chitter-challenge.git) web application as part of the weekend challenge: Demonstrated get/post requests, HTML and CSS, debugging web applications and databases, an understanding of the MVC pattern, use of SQL and databases.

 ### Daily Goals
 #### Monday 14th March 2022